+Has it happened to you?
+You’ve made it through the overwhelmingness of the online dating world and you’re finally chatting with someone you like?
 They seem normal.
 They seem funny and attractive.
 They have a job.
 There’s been no red flags in the first few email responses.
 And then, out of nowhere, your online date disappeared.
+Ghosted.

-There was nothing to indicate that they were losing interest or even that they were just a rude person, but after she wrote about her favorite Beatles album and he typed about how much he loves his dog named Smooch…radio silence.
+There was nothing to indicate that they were losing interest or even that they were just a rude person, but after they wrote about their favorite Beatles album and typed about how much they loved their dog named Smooch…radio silence.

 Do you ask, “Was it me?”
 Do you scour those emails for some hint of something they could have been offended by?
-Do you want to write back (maybe you actually do?) and just ask for an explanation?
+Do you want to write back (maybe you actually do write back) and just ask for an explanation?
 You don’t want anything else, you just want to know where they went and what happened.

 Obviously, it would be the extremely rude person who would disappear mid-conversation if you had met at a party or at a local event.

 Unless someone was being incredibly offensive you wouldn’t just walk away either, but probably have some choice words before you did.
 But if you’re having a friendly, perhaps mildly flirty, chit chat you wouldn’t just vanish.